Fort Myers 55+ Communities Real Estate

 SW Florida is very popular for people located in the Midwest who can hop on I-75 and drive right on down to our city.
 But now, prices are rising almost everywhere, Southwest Florida’s large fifty five plus communities are turning out to be a solid bet for investors and residents alike.

-With no state income tax, 825 miles of beaches, and convenient access to the ocean, lakes, and rivers, it’s easy to see why Florida is one of the retirement capitals of the United States.
+We offer no state income tax, 825 miles of beaches, and convenient access to the ocean, lakes, and rivers.
+It is easy to see why Florida is one of the retirement capitals of the United States.

 Contact Shellstar Realty for all the real estate information you need! →